per1234/arduino-ci-script/README.md

 ##### `check_library_manager_compliance libraryPath`
 Make some additional checks for compliance with the requirements for adding a library to the [Library Manager index](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).
 This function should be used in combination with `check_library_structure' and 'check_library_properties' to ensure full compliance with the requirements.
 - Parameter: **libraryPath** - Path of the library to check.

+##### `check_code_formatting strictness excludedPathList targetPath`
+Check code formatting for compliance with the Arduino code style.
+The [Artistic Style](http://astyle.sourceforge.net) formatter tool is used for this check.
+If it's not already installed, it will be installed to the `astyle` subfolder of the folder specified to `set_application_folder`.
+- Parameter: **strictness** - Determines how strict to be about code formatting compliance: 1 (least strict) - 3 (most strict).
+Each strictness level is based on the previous one, but with additional requirements.
+  - `1`: The Arduino IDE's auto format configuration.
+  - `2`: The configuration Arduino uses to format their example sketches.
+  - `3`: A custom configuration based on a study of the prevailing styles used in official Arduino code.
+- Parameter: **excludedPathList** - A comma-separated list of paths to exclude from the check.
+- Parameter: **targetPath** - The path to run the check on.
+All code files will be checked recursively.

 ##### `build_sketch sketchPath boardID allowFail IDEversion`
 ##### `build_sketch sketchPath boardID allowFail [IDEversionList]`